 Pioneer Woman’s Sloppy Joes: This is my go-to recipe for sloppy joes.
 A few years ago when we decided to start cutting out processed foods canned Manwich was the first to go.
 This was the first sloppy joe recipe I tried and it was absolutely delicious.
 It is incredibly easy to make and freezes really well.

 Homemade Spaghetti Sauce: Spaghetti sauce is one of the ways I like to use up excess vegetables.
 For my spaghetti sauce, I saute whatever vegetables are in the refrigerator plus an onion in olive oil until they are tender.
 I then add a couple of cans of diced tomatoes, some garlic, oregano, parsley, basil, sugar, salt and pepper to taste.
 I let everything simmer until heated through.
+It tastes amazing alongside my homemade meatballs which are also freezer-friendly.

 Homemade Chicken Noodle Soup: I follow all of the steps except adding the noodles.
 Pasta doesn’t always freeze well and can become soft and gooey.
 I wait to add the noodles until I reheat the soup.
 Here is a wonderful recipe from The Forked Spoon.